FORD CHARCOAL BRIQUETTE CHANGES NAME TO KINGSFORD CHARCOAL AND OTHER AMAZING FACTS!

 The story begins in the summer of 1919 when carmaker Henry Ford, tire magnate Harvey Firestone, and naturalist John Burroughs went on one of their annual camping trips.
 These super-rich pals traveled in style, bringing along their chauffeurs and a chef in a convoy of six vehicles.
 Today, this would be called “glamping” (as in glamorous camping).

 On this particular outing, Ford invited along a real estate agent named Edward G. Kingsford, so they could discuss ways to find and buy timberland.
 Kingsford was married to Ford’s cousin, Minnie, whom he was very close with.
 Ford badly needed wood for his Model T’s since between their frame, running board, dashboard, and wheel spokes, each car used about 100 board feet of hardwood.
-Considering that Ford produced about a million cars a year, that’s a heck of
+Considering that Ford produced about a million cars a year, that’s a heck of a lot of wood.
+Kingsford came through and acquired 313,000 acres of timberland in Iron Mountain, Michigan – just what Ford needed.

 HENRY FORD WAS AN ENVIRONMENTALIST AND HATED WASTE